 At our Health Care for All coalition meeting we urged lawmakers to take significant policy steps toward providing truly universal health care.
 This could be it.

-Suggested message: Amend HB 1523 and SB 5526 to run the program through the Health Care Authority, making it a True Public Option, and open it to all residents.
+Suggested message: Amend HB 1523 and SB 5526 to run the program through the Health Care Authority, making it a True Public Option, and open it to all residents, regardless of documentation status.

 This bill has passed the House in each of the past two legislative sessions and is expected to once again.
 The Senate is where we are directing our focus.